ponchofreedo/portfolio-projects/README.md

 ## Works
 This repo is a collection of projects that I have compiled into a portfolio.
 It's a temporary solution while I build out a Vue app.

-Please use the directory below to see projects that I've completed and contributed to through my time at Klaviyo, Order, priceline.com, Tentrr, and any freelance or random projects I have kicking around.
+Please use the directory below to see projects that I've completed and contributed to through my time at HubSpot, Klaviyo, Order, priceline.com, Tentrr, and any freelance or random projects I have kicking around.
 There are also (hopefully) a couple of smaller more OSS-type projects that will be listed here as well.
 I want to give back to the design community since it has been a huge part of my continued growth in this field, so I try to commit and comment where I feel it is right.
 As long as we have design discussions, we will keep creating new design solutions.

 ## Directory

+### HubSpot
+###### This work is under an NDA.
+Please contact for access.

 ### Klaviyo
-###### Password: porunga
+###### Contact for password.
 #### Individual profile view
 Rebuilding the most core customer data view in the Klaviyo app.
 * [View Figma prototype](https://www.figma.com/file/wCWuyQcs22BSVmQX0PTOMZ/Profiles-_-Individual-Profile-Page-_-Q4.22-_-Main?node-id=581-317265)